pjechris/CohesionKit/README.md

 ### Relational objects

-To store objects containing other objects you need to make them conform to one protocol: `Aggregate`.
+To store objects containing nested identity objects you need to make them conform to one protocol: `Aggregate`.

 ```swift
 struct AuthorBooks: Aggregate {